 While keyword research is important, if you want your SaaS blog strategy to really shine with content that converts, you’ll need to have several in-depth conversations with your sales team about what truly resonates with your prospects at the Decision Stage.

 Ask questions that dig deeper than simply gathering feedback on the features of your products.
-Find out how your solutions impact your customers in a bigger way to tell rich stories in your blog posts that create an emotional connection.
+Find out how your solutions impact your customers in a bigger way.
+And then tell rich stories in your blog posts that create an emotional connection.

 5. Plan your publishing schedule

 Don’t just create a SaaS blog strategy then start publishing posts at random.
 You need a content calendar to accompany your strategy and to ensure consistency in your blogging efforts.
-You should also consider using scheduling software that will publish your blog posts to social media so you don’t have to do this manually.
+You should also consider using scheduling software.
+A good platform lets you publish posts to social media in batches, so you don’t have to do it manually.

 6. Measure performance and adjust

-It’s essential to track, measure and improve the performance of your SaaS blog posts on an ongoing basis so you can adjust your blog strategy as needed to make it more effective.
-This process is called content optimization, and involves gathering insights and identifying the concrete fixes you need to get the longest lifespan and greatest ROI out of your blog content.
+It’s essential to track, measure and improve the performance of your SaaS blog posts on an ongoing basis.
+This allows you to adjust your blog strategy as needed to make it more effective.
+This process is called content optimization.
+It involves gathering insights and identifying the concrete fixes you need to make.
+By completing these tweaks, you’ll get the longest lifespan and greatest ROI out of your blog content.

 Supercharge your blog strategy and download Uplift’s content idea generator so you can start creating original content that generates leads and sales.
-The topic generator tool includes 9 questions you need to ask yourself to come up with ideas for your blog content, plus examples of how other SaaS marketers have answered those questions.
+The topic generator tool includes 9 questions you need to ask yourself to come up with ideas for your blog content.
+Plus it includes examples of how other SaaS marketers have answered those questions.